t2mune/mrtparse/README.md

 mrtparse
 ========

 mrtparse is a module to read and analyze the MRT format data.
+This format standardized in RFC6396 can be used to export routing protocol messages, state changes, and routing information base contents.

 ##What is MRT format
 MRT format is a data format for storing data in a standardized format for routing information of the network.